 How to Report the Living Abroad Phone Scam

-You can report the U.S. phone numbers of these scammers in CallerSmart's reverse phone lookup directory or free caller ID app for iPhone.
+You can report the U.S. phone numbers of these scammers in CallerSmart's reverse phone lookup directory or the free caller ID app for iPhone.